An overview of Counselling and Psychotherapy

 What happens if I arrive late for my therapy appointment?
 The session time will still finish at the scheduled time (if we run over for one person, it makes all appointments for everyone else that day late too!).
 However, if you're running late, message via the Wellbeing Portal and it may be possible that the therapist can still see you for the remainder of the session time.

 What if I want to change my therapist?
-Therapy might feel challenging and even a bit uncomfortable at times, but your therapist will always aim to be respectful and thoughtful with you; your therapist is not your friend and may ask about and challenge some of your thoughts and behaviours - that's part of the therapy process.
+Therapy might feel challenging and even possibly a bit emotionally uncomfortable at times, but your therapist will always aim to be respectful and thoughtful with you; your therapist is not your friend and may ask about and challenge some of your thoughts and behaviours - that's part of the therapy process.
 If you think you want to change your therapist we would always encourage you to address this directly with the therapist in the first instance - this may feel difficult but can be valuable learning.
 If this seems intolerable, message your therapist on the wellbeing portal with this request and the CAPS management team will take this forward and arrange to schedule you in with another therapist.

 I’m an international student and culturally I have little/no experience of counselling.
 How could it benefit me?
 Many students from all backgrounds and a range of cultures engage with - and benefit from - counselling.
 Read the prepare for therapy information and decide if you want to engage.
-Feedback from a student said: 'It was nice to know that I had an outlet to express how I was feeling without judgement instead of having to bottle it up'.

 What does CAPS NOT provide?
 To help manage expectations, it is important to note that the CAPS team do not: prescribe medication (we suggest you go to your GP or discuss with a pharmacist); we are not able to make psychiatric diagnoses; as a service within a university, we are not able to provide long term weekly intervention for mental health issues (such as personality disorders); we would probably refer you on to specialist services for some issues, such as an entrenched and debilitating eating disorder, or a diagnosis of complex PTSD, etc. Also, we are not able to provide reports to advise your academic staff on how to proceed when you have psychological issues that are impacting on your work (but we can offer a 'Statement of Attendance' - see separate FAQ).